Tell if Your Boyfriend Is Obsessed with You

 Is my boyfriend obsessed with me?

-He stays close and asks were I go and who I am with.
+He stays close and asks where I go and who I am with.
 He doesn't let me talk to men.
 He wants to spend all his time with me, calls me and calls me, and never wants to let me out his sight.

-Yes, he is being obsessive, as well as controlling in your relationship.
+Yes, he is being obsessive, as well as control in your relationship.
 The fact that he does not want you out of his sight is an indication of his obsession with you.
 The fact that he will not 'let' you talk to any men is a sign of him being controlling of your life.
 No one, especially the person who claims to love you, should tell you NOT to do something.
 It is not their right.

 Is it obsession if someone tells you they love you every minute?